suntzu93/tbtc-thegraph/README.md

 ## tBTC Network Subgraph

-This subgraph indexes and exposes in GraphQL all the event data related to the tBTC Network contracts, providing an easy access to Transfer , Token holder , Mint, Burn, Redemption, Liquidated.
+This subgraph indexes and exposes in GraphQL all the event data related to the tBTC Network contracts, providing an easy access to :

+- Tracking TDTs
+- Tracking minting
+- New deposits per day
+- Redemptions per day
+- Total ETH bonded
+- Mint transaction
+- Deposit status
+- tBtc holders
+- ETH bonded

 A live version of this subgraph can be found [here](https://thegraph.com/explorer/subgraph/suntzu93/tbtc), along with useful queries and examples already available on the playground.